elastic/kibana/src/ui/public/inspector/README.md

 ## Inspector Adapters

-Since the Inspector panel itself is not tight to a specific type of elements (visualizations, saved searches, etc.), everything you need to open the inspector is a collection of so called inspector adapters.
+Since the Inspector panel itself is not tied to a specific type of elements (visualizations, saved searches, etc.), everything you need to open the inspector is a collection of so called inspector adapters.
 A single adapter can be any type of JavaScript class.